 9.1.
 As a general rule, “full board” includes continental breakfast, lunch, dinner and accommodation.
 Unless otherwise indicated, “half-board” includes continental breakfast, dinner and accommodation.
 Drinks are generally not included with meals.

 9.2.
 All requirements for special diets (vegetarian or other special food) are subject to terms agreed upon by the parties in the section “special conditions”.

 10.2.
-The agency may perform, before the scheduled departure date, only non-significant changes necessary for the successful conclusion of the package travel.
-The changes are considered to be significant if impede the attainment of the objectives of package in accordance with its characteristics.
+The agency may perform, before the scheduled departure date, only non-significant changes necessary for the successful conclusion of the travel package.
+The changes are considered to be significant if impede the attainment of the objectives of the package in accordance with its characteristics.

 11.1.
 The agency may perform revisions either upwards or downwards, provided that such revisions did not take place during the 20 days prior to the departure date and did not involve a significant impact on the final price, i.g. which did not exceed 15% of the package price.